List of Australia One Day International cricket records: Most career runs

 A run is the basic means of scoring in cricket.
 A run is scored when the batsman hits the ball with his bat and with his partner runs the length of 22 yards of the pitch.

 India's Sachin Tendulkar has scored the most runs in ODI cricket with 18,426.
-Second is Kumar Sangakkara of Sri Lanka with 14,234 ahead of Ricky Ponting from Australia in third with 13,704.
+Second is Kumar Sangakkara of Sri Lanka with 14,234 ahead of Virat Kohli in third with 13,848.
+Ricky Ponting from Australia is in fourth with 13,704.
 No other Australian batsmen has scored more than 10,000 runs in ODI cricket.